PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

 ~~~~~~~~~

 PsyNeuLink Mechanisms can be executed on their own.
 However, usually, they are executed when a Composition to which
 they belong is run.
-Compositions are run iteratively in `rounds of execution`, in which each Mechanism in the
+Compositions are run iteratively in rounds of execution referred to as `PASS` \es, in which each
-composition is given an opportunity to execute.
-By default, each Mechanism in a Composition executes exactly once
+Mechanism in the composition is given an opportunity to execute.
+By default, each Mechanism in a Composition
-per round of execution.
-However, a `Scheduler` can be used to specify one or more conditions for each Mechanism
+executes exactly once per `PASS`.
+However, a `Scheduler` can be used to specify one or more `Conditions <Condition>`
-that determine whether it runs in a given round of execution.
-This can be used to determine when a Mechanism begins
+for each Mechanism that determine whether it runs in a given `PASS`.
+This can be used to determine when
-and/or ends executing, how many times it executes or the frequency with which it exeuctes relative to other
+a Mechanism begins and/or ends executing, how many times it executes or the frequency with which it executes relative
-Mechanisms, as well as dependencies among Mechanisms (e.g., that one begins only when another has completed).

-Since Mechanisms can implement any function, Projections insure that they can "communicate" with
-each other seamlessly, and a Scheduler can be used to specify any pattern of execution among Mechanisms in a
-Composition, PsyNeuLink can be used to integrate Mechanisms of different types, levels of analysis, and/or time
-scales of operation, composing heterogeneous Components into a single integrated system.
-This affords modelers the
-flexibility to commit each Component of their model to a form of processing and/or level of analysis that is
-appropriate for that Component, while providing the opportunity to test and explore how they interact with one
-another in a single system.
+to other Mechanisms, and any other dependency that can be expressed in terms of the attributes of other Components
+in PsyNeuLink.
+Using a `Scheduler` and a combination of `pre-speciffied <Condition_Pre_Specified>` and
+`custom <Condition_Custom>` Conditions, any pattern of execution can be configured that is logically possible.